MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-microsoft-defender-for-iot-integration.md

 ## Set up a network sensor

-To setup a network sensor your Azure subscription must have a Defender for IoT plan with Enterprise IoT devices added.
+To set up a network sensor your Azure subscription must have a Defender for IoT plan with Enterprise IoT devices added.
 For more information, see [Get started with Defender for IoT](/azure/defender-for-iot/organizations/getting-started).

 To add a network sensor, under **Set up network sensors** choose the **Microsoft Defender for IoT** link.
 This brings you to the Onboard sensor setup process in the Azure portal.
 For more information, see [Get started with Enterprise IoT](/azure/defender-for-iot/organizations/tutorial-getting-started-eiot-sensor).